weijia-cheng/jessie-redmon-fauset_there-is-confusion/src/epub/text/body.md

 married—married—think of it!
 She ran away with that man at her house, that Mr. Neal.
 And they're going to live in Philadelphia."

-Philip's haggard face had turned a trifle more wan, Joanna <span id="calibre_link-148" page-number="97" page-name="Page:There Is Confusion.djvu/103" page-index="103" page-quality="3" title="Page:There_Is_Confusion.djvu/103"></span>had
+Philip's haggard face had turned a trifle more wan, Joanna had thought.
-thought.
 "Has she written to you, Sylvia?" he asked her quickly.

 "Not a word.
 I can't imagine why she said nothing to me about it.
 She